marcospgp/tinyORM/README.md

 TinyORM's codebase is written to be simple and readable.
 You shouldn't be afraid to jump into the code and see what's going on for yourself!

+## Storage engines

+TinyORM ships with these [storage engines](./src/storageEngines), but you can write a custom one too - even by just combining existing ones.

+Some reasons you may want to write a custom storage engine could be:

+- Using more than one storage medium, such as the browser's `localStorage` for logged out users and a cloud database for logged in users.
+- Pre or post processing your objects, such as updating an `updated_at` timestamp before saving.
+Storage engines can constrain the types they handle to include certain fields.

 ## Tradeoffs

 Everything in computer science has tradeoffs, and TinyORM is no exception.
 These are the ones we get by radically optimizing for simplicity and development speed.

 ### Migrations

-Migrations being applied at data retrieval time avoids having to maintain database specific migration logic, applying it separately all at once, and risking affecting all your data with a buggy migration.
+Migrations being applied at data retrieval time avoids having to maintain database specific migration logic and making sure it gets applied at the right time.
+You no longer have to think about syncing your database's state with your app, as the app now owns that state.

-It also means you don't have to control the database, so you can include mediums owned by the user in your architecture - such as the browser's `localStorage`.
+It also means you don't have to be able to reach the database at any time, so you can include mediums owned by the user in your architecture - such as the browser's `localStorage`.

-The downside is that you won't know a migration breaks with some specific data until it does, in the hands of a user.
+A downside is that you won't know a migration breaks with some specific data until it does, in the hands of a user.
 You have to set up proper error reporting and fix it when it happens.

+Another downside is that your stored data isn't guaranteed to be in the latest format.
+You can still make assumptions on it, such as assuming it has a `created_at` field for time-based querying, but your storage engine must enforce this assumption by constraining its generic type parameter (with something like `T extends Timestamped`).

 ### Storage engines